How to Use Bondo as Wood Filler for Repairing Furniture

 - If you fill drawer holes, don’t forget to fill the insides of the drawers as well.

 - Clean your spreaders as you go.
 But don’t worry if it dries on there.
-The spreader is flexible and the bondo will peel off because of the flexibility.
+The spreader is flexible and the Bondo will peel off because of the flexibility.
 If that doesn’t work, use a putty knife to scrape off the hard bits.

-- If you get bondo on your hands, wash them with oil to remove the stickiness.
+- If you get Bondo on your hands, wash them with oil to remove the stickiness.
 Or use a lovely sugar scrub.

 Bondo also works great for:

-- Filling drawer holes
+- Filling knob holes

 - Filling in chipped veneer

 - Fixing damage from animals chewing on wood

 - Rotten spots on wood (I’ve used it to fix a rotten spot on a door.)

 - How to fill holes in a staircase before staining